 The place has literally hundreds of different cameras lining the walls from floor to ceiling.
 Even if you aren’t a photography buff, it would be hard not to stand in awe due to the sheer volume of cameras alone.

 Best part?
 The museum is totally free!

 One of my favorite ways to acquaint myself with a new city is to take a free walking tour.
-Tours help you meet fellow travellers, see the city, and learn things about history and culture that you would have otherwise missed.
+Tours help you meet fellow travelers, see the city, and learn things about history and culture that you would have otherwise missed.
 And the walking tour I took in Porto with Porto Free Walking Tours?
 One of the best.

-I met my guide Eugenia bright and early at 9 AM at the Praca Gomes Teixeira, which was only about a 15 minute thigh-killing uphill walk from my hostel.
+I met my guide Eugenia bright and early at 9 AM at the Praca Gomes Teixeira, which was only about a 115-minute thigh-killing uphill walk from my hostel.
 There were a few other people on the tour with me, and once we all became acquainted and friendly, we were off.

 The tour took us to all the main hotspots, including Leões (fountain of lions), Jardim das Oliveiras,Torre dos Clérigos, Livraria Lello, Praça da Liberdade, Imperial Café (now a very fancy McDonald’s that boasts an impressive chandelier), Estação de S. Bento (a must-see for all you Portuguese tile fans), Ponte D. Maria Pia (a famous bridge connecting Porto to Gaia), Muralha Fernandina, and the Sé Catedral.

 In an unexpected (for me) move, our guide took us to a local cork production shop.
 There, I met the owner and learned about the process with which cork is made.
 Did you know that Portugal exports about 50% of the world’s commercial cork?
 True story.